Donkeys are susceptible to the same respiratory diseases as horses. Find out what signs to look out for and ways to reduce the risks.

 Ensure your donkey is vaccinated against Equine Influenza - this requires an annual booster.
 Even if your donkey never leaves the paddock it is still at risk.
 Other equines may be in the vicinity and could spread infection.
 You could even bring infection in yourself.

-Ask your vet about testing for worms by carrying out a faecal worm egg count.
+Ask your vet about testing for worms by carrying out a faecal worm egg count (FWEC).
+Ask your vet to check for lungworm in the faeces using a specific test as a FWEC will not detect these parasites.

-Make sure your bedding and feeding straw/hay is good quality and as dust-free as possible.
+Make sure your bedding and feeding straw/hay is good quality and as dust free as possible.
 If you see mould on the hay or straw discard it.
-Clean and disinfect your donkeys' stable on a regular basis, removing mouldy, dirty damp bedding, dust and remove any cobwebs.
-Ensure stables are well ventilated but not draughty.
+Clean and disinfect your donkeys' stable on a regular basis, removing mouldy, dirty damp bedding, dust and any cobwebs.
+Ensure stables are well ventilated but not drafty.

 Your donkeys will thrive on an environment enrichment programme.
-Highly intelligent and inquisitive, donkeys greatly enjoy being taken out for walks and the exercise provides real health benefits as well as making it easier for you spot any abnormalities.
+Highly intelligent and inquisitive, donkeys greatly enjoy being taken out for walks and the exercise provides real health benefits.
+It will also be much easier for you to spot abnormalities if you are walking your donkey out as their respiratory apparatus is put to the test!